PySimpleGUI/PySimpleGUI/readme.md

 ## Tab and Tab Group Elements

-Tabs have been a part of PySimpleGUI since the initial release.
-However, the initial implementation applied tabs at the top level only.
-The entire window had to be tabbed.
-There with other limitations that came along with that implementation.
-That all changed in version 3.8.0 with the new elements - Tab and TabGroup.
-The old implementation of Tabs was removed in version 3.8.0 as well.

-Tabs are another "Container Element".
-The other Container Elements include:
-* Frame
-* Column

-You layout a Frame in exactly the same way as a Frame or Column elements, by passing in a list of elements.
+Tabs are another of PySimpleGUI "Container Elements".
+It is capable of "containing" a layout just as a window contains a layout.
+Other container elements include the `Column` and `Frame` elements.

+Just like windows and the other container elements, the `Tab` Element has a layout consisting of any desired combination of Elements in any desired layouts.
+You can have Tabs inside of Tabs inside of Columns inside of Windows, etc.

+`Tab` layouts look exactly like Window layouts, that is they are **a list of lists of Elements**.

-How you place a Tab into a Window is different than Graph or Frame elements.
-You cannot place a tab directly into a Window's layout.
-It much first be placed into a TabGroup.
-The  TabGroup can then be placed into the Window.
+*How you place a Tab element into a window is different than all other elements.*  You cannot place a Tab directly into a Window's layout.

+Tabs are contained in TabGroups.
+They are **not** placed into other layouts.
+To get a Tab into your window, first place the `Tab` Element into a `TabGroup` Element and then place the `TabGroup` Element into the Window layout.

 Let's look at this Window as an example: